HossamBalaha/CVM-using-an-Innovative-AI-Based-Imaging-Analysis-System/README.md

 * **DOI**: In Progress.
 * **Link**: In Progress.

-### Cervical Vertebral Maturation Assessment using an Innovative Artificial Intelligence-Based Imaging (24014)
+### [Patent] Cervical Vertebral Maturation Assessment using an Innovative Artificial Intelligence-Based Imaging (24014)

 **Patent**:  Balaha et al. filed a patent on `December 18th, 2023`, under the number `63/611,763`.
 The patent is currently in the `Filed` status, protecting our innovations in AI, medical imaging, and deep learning, as part of our